 Having never attended before, when the opportunity arose this year, I jumped at the chance.

 I flew into Wellington, New Zealand the Sunday before the week of Kiwicon.
 That night a 6.3 magnitude earthquake struck.
-Having never experienced an earthquake before the situation was surreal.
-The aftermath however had the city scrambling to recover.
+Having never experienced an earthquake before the situation was surreal, looking into store windows and seeing mannequins everywhere.
+The aftermath had the city scrambling to recover.

-The organises of multiple meetings and conferences that week did a fantastic job of keeping everything running with basic infrastructure unavailable.
+The organizers of multiple meetings and conferences that week did a fantastic job of keeping everything running with only basic infrastructure unavailable.
 How they managed to pull it off I’ll never know.

-Ryan and Jeremy took their talk Contactless Access Control to serious extremes.
+Ryan and Jeremy took their talk Contactless Access Control to the next level.
 They pulled apart a capacitive touch to exit button and built an electromagnet gun to try and trigger the device.
-Although they didn’t manage to achieve the distance they wanted they were able to get it to trigger from 15cms away with some terrifying electronics.
+They managed to trigger the device from 15cms away with some terrifying electronics.